Cambridgeshire Bird Club

 Announcements

-Dates of tweets on our Twitter feed have now gone haywire, more than one browser is affected - apologies but it seems to be out of our control.
-Other report the same issue.
+Dates of tweets on our Twitter feed are now erratic - more than one browser is affected - apologies but it seems to be out of our control.
+Others report the same issue.
+For now, it's also messing with our Twitter site -Twitter .

 Twitter feed: many thanks to Brendon Doe for setting this up on our website, and maintaining our Twitter account.